CALCIO STORICO = HISTORIC FOOTBALL: Ritual, Rivalry and What Else?

 Official emblem of the Greens of the San Giovanni quarter, identified by the Baptistry (Photo Lyle Goldberg)

-What is the Calcio Storico all about...really?
-Florence as a whole or four conflicting quarters —as they are now or as they used to be?
+Florence as a whole or four conflicting quarters?
+As they are now or as they used to be?

-But how do you even ask a question like that, in a city where antagonism is the chief common bond?
+How do you even ask that question, in a city where antagonism is the chief common bond?

 "Florentine Historic Football, Between the Bashing and the Spectacle".
 A brief video of the 2015 encounter between the Verdi and the Bianchi.